maxsonBraunLab/rna_seq/README.md

 To invoke the pipeline, please use either of the two options below.

 **NOTE:** Make sure to use double quotes for the `--bind` argument, and insert an integer for the `-j` flag.
-The `--bind` argument binds the host (Exacloud) paths to the container to access the genome indices and the path to the raw sequencing files.
+The `--bind` argument binds the host (ARC) paths to the container to access the genome indices and the path to the raw sequencing files.
 When Snakemake is executed directly on an interactive terminal, the `-j` flag represents the max number of cores to use.
 When executed via a batch script, the `-j` flag represents the max number of jobs to run at a time.

-**Option A: Singularity + interactive run**
+**Option A: Singularity/Apptainer + interactive run**

 ```bash
 # get onto an interactive/compute node